Lending to friends and family

 Our unsecured loan agreement can be used for more formal arrangements where the borrower does not give any security or collateral, while Loan agreement: person to person; secured by guarantee includes the option to bring in a third party guarantor to make sure the loan is repaid.

-You might like to read our article on the how the breakdown of a personal relationship affects money lent.
+You might like to read our article on the how the breakdown of a personal relationship can affect repayment of debt.

 Please note that the information provided on this page: